codethor0/aegis-osint/README.md

 - **Organized Categories**: Resources organized by intelligence type and use case
 - **Methodology Guides**: Best practices and research methodologies
 - **Legal Compliance**: Strict adherence to legal and ethical guidelines
-- **Modern Web Interface**: Optional Next.js-based portal for browsing and searching resources
+- **Web Interface**: Optional Next.js-based portal for browsing and searching resources

 ### Core Principles